- What is testosterone?

 - What are high testosterone levels in women?

-- Signs of high testosterone in a man
+- Signs and symptoms of high testosterone in a man

 - What happens when your testosterone increases?

-- What are the effects of too much testosterone?
+- What are the complications of too much testosterone?

 - When to see a doctor